 If you’re exploring different paint textures with your little ones, you’ll love this simple edible paint recipe made from baby cereal!

-To make it, simply pour some of your favourite baby cereal into a small bowl and stir in water until you’re satisfied with the texture (we used about 3 tablespoons of water per 4 tablespoons of baby cereal).
-Then, add in whichever colour of food colouring you like and having fun spreading it around on paper!
+To make it, simply pour some of your favorite baby cereal into a small bowl and stir in water until you’re satisfied with the texture (we used about 3 tablespoons of water per 4 tablespoons of baby cereal).
+Then, add in whichever color of food coloring you like and having fun spreading it around on paper!

 Read the full tutorial: Taste-Safe Baby Cereal Paint (Coming Soon!)